demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

     Custom Packs
     After you create the branch for each pack in step 4, you need to add the ID and URL for each Content Pack.
 You need to do one of the following:
      - For a non-artifact server you need to change the URL to the name of the Pack in this format using a local URL.
-“Url”: “Packs/<name of the pack>/<name.zip”.
+"Url": "Packs\<name of the pack>\.zip”.
 If you want to change the version you need to change it in the branch repository and not in this file.
      - If using an artifact server you need to update the version in the URL.
 This enables you to have version control.
 If there was an error in a Content Pack you can change the version number to an earlier version in your repository.

     Marketplace Content Packs